 Now before you get worried, what we mean by single-use is as you see in the picture below.
-Instead of using an entire bar where a bunch of people will be washing their grimy hands on, just do this instead.
+Instead of using an entire bar that a bunch of people will be washing their grimy hands on, just do this instead.
 Have you heard of soap peels before?
-If you haven’t then try this cool trick out.
+If you haven’t, then try this cool trick out.

 Hang Hammocks From Your Car

-Sitting around at the campsite can sometimes be uncomfortable especially if you have those really fragile looking lawn chairs.
+Sitting around at the campsite can sometimes be uncomfortable, especially if you have those really fragile looking lawn chairs.
 And if you don’t have those and just sit on the ground, this is for you.
-Now, this isn’t exactly a DIY hack like the others but it is pretty awesome not to add into the list.
+Now, this isn’t exactly a DIY hack like the others but it is too awesome to not add it to the list.

 You will need to find and buy these kinds of hammocks that you fix onto the back of your car.
-You will be feeling super comfy and you wouldn’t have to sacrifice anything and still take in the gorgeous view of your surroundings.
-Looks cool huh?
+You will be feeling super comfy and you wouldn’t have to sacrifice anything.
+Moreover, you’ll still take in the gorgeous view of your surroundings.
+Looks cool, huh?
 That’s because they’re certainly one of a kind!

 Mini First Aid Kit

-As many people say, hiking can get dangerous especially if you aren’t the type of hiker who is able to tell where you came from or recognize trails.
-And that is perfectly fine by the way, not many people are able to tell one tree from the other anyways.
+Hiking can get dangerous, especially if you aren’t the type of hiker who is able to tell where you came from or recognize trails.
+And that is perfectly fine by the way; not many people are able to tell one tree from the other anyways.

 Don’t Forget The Duct Tape

-Duct tapes are waterproof and can help seal broken object so if you have a water bottle that you use to carry water and it has sprung a leak, duct tape can easy help fix that for the time being.
-Plus, if wounded tightly together like a braid, it becomes pretty strong enough to hang heavy items on.
+Duct tapes are waterproof and can help seal broken object.
+So if you have a water bottle that you use to carry water and it has sprung a leak, duct tape can easy help fix that for the time being.
+Plus, if wounded tightly together like a braid, it becomes strong enough to hang heavy items on.

 DIY Washing Machine